AshokSaravanan222/Retirement/README.md

 # Retirement
-Created: 11/14/21
+Author: Ashok Saravanan

+Created 10-18-2021

-Arduino Project to track and display days until my dad retires
+This is an Arduino Project that tracks and displays the number of days until my dad retires.

 # Images